Academic Year Undergraduate Research Initiative (AYURI)

 AYURI will support up to three faculty-student research collaborations per academic division each academic semester.
 Faculty members (tenure or tenure-track) may work with up to two students per semester.
 Faculty members will receive $500 per student that may be used to support the research project (e.g. books, supplies, equipment).
 Students will receive a $1,000 scholarship ONLY if they are eligible for aid.

-Faculty applying for fall semester funding will have applications turned in by August 15, 2019, while spring semester applications will be turned in by December 7, 2019.
-A short proposal (2-3 pages) should include the name of the student(s), a brief description of the project, the student role in the project, and a budget indicating how the $500 will be used to support the project.
+Faculty applying for fall semester funding will have applications turned in by August 5, 2020, while spring semester applications will be turned in by December 2, 2020.
+A short proposal (2-3 pages) should include the name of the student(s), a brief description of the project, the student role in the project, and a budget indicating how the $500 will be used to support the project. *Due to COVID-19 restrictions, specifically for the fall 2020 term, your summer research project may need to be adjusted to consider remote student work.

-Proposals will be submitted via email to Jennifer Bases in the Office of Research and Sponsored Programs.
+Proposals will be submitted via email to Katy Carr in the Office of Research and Sponsored Programs.
 Funding recommendations will be made by the Vice Provost and the Divisional Dean for each academic division.
 If some divisions have fewer than two faculty applicants, funds may be used to support additional faculty in divisions with multiple applications.

 Additionally, the Office of the Vice Provost has continued funding for faculty-student research teams whose research falls into the category of gender-related research.
 If awarded, a research team will receive a $500 supply fund, both the faculty member and the student will receive a $500 stipend for their participation in the project, and the student will receive a $1,000 scholarship ONLY if they are eligible for aid.
 If you would like to be considered, please make a "Gender AYURI" note on your application.
 If you wish your proposal for the gender-based AYURI, if not awarded, to be considered for a standard AYURI grant, please indicate so when submitting your application.
 Funding recommendations for these awards are made by members of the Committee on Women Faculty.